The Essential Guide to Navigating Payroll in Spain (2025)

 • Moving House: Employees are entitled to one day off when they are moving to a new house.

-• Public and Private Obligations: Employees are allowed to take time off for fulfilling public and private obligations, such as jury service or court appearances.
+• Public and Private Obligations: Employees are allowed to take time off to fulfill public and private obligations, such as jury service or court appearances.

 • Trade Union or Workers’ Representative Activities: Employees involved in trade union or workers’ representative activities are allowed to take time off as established by law or collective agreement.